Because of the ever growing amount of music on offer

 and see if he has sent us any new music since the last time you were here,

-you click on Composers, click on his name, and then when
+you click on Artists, click on his name, and then when

 the track list comes up, you click on "Sort by:",